-Sharing personal information, such as your income, employer and outstanding loans with any type of lender is an important decision that should be taken with caution, but it shouldn’t necessarily scare you away, either.
-All of the offers you see on Credit Karma are from trusted partners.
+Any recommendation for a financial product you might see on Credit Karma is from one of our partners.
+Sharing personal information, such as your income, employer and outstanding loans with any type of lender when applying for a financial product is an important decision that should be taken with caution, but it shouldn’t necessarily scare you away, either.

-Here are a few things to expect when you apply for a personal loan online:
+Here are a few things to expect when you apply for a financial product on Credit Karma:

-If you need more information, you can read reviews of the lender, look for complaints filed with the Better Business Bureau and look for news stories that mention the lender.
+For more information, you can read reviews of the lender, research any complaints filed with the Better Business Bureau, and look for news stories that mention the lender.

 If you have additional questions or concerns regarding the application process, you may want to reach out to the lender directly for additional information.